Off-Campus Student Story

 The Student Conflict Support website is a self-help resource to assist students in managing conflict.
 If offers a range of video case studies and resource sheets to support students in managing conflict and a referral resource should student need further support.

-JCU's friendly Careers and Employment service staff can help you with career decision making and action plans, graduate information, job search strategies, job application checking and LinkedIn profile development via email or phone appointments.
+JCU's friendly Careers and Employability service staff can help you with career decision making and action plans, graduate information, job search strategies, job application checking and LinkedIn profile development via email or phone appointments.

 Our website has lots of helpful resources and programs you can access to help improve your graduate employment prospects from day one.
 You can also find listings of part-time, casual, volunteer, vacation and graduate work opportunities on JCU CareerHub.